mdfw/PubNubDucks/README-WORKSHOP.md

 For the requirements as listed, the "Before Publish" is the best choice.

 ## Prerequisites
-The only prerequisite knowledge is a general familiarity with Javascript.
+The only prerequisite knowledge is a general familiarity with JavaScript.
 For tools, you will need Git to clone the starter repository and a reasonably modern browser.

 It will be helpful to go through the Basic Chat Tutorial.
 The starter code below begins at the completion of that workshop.

 ## Get the base code
-For this workshop, the HTML, CSS and non-PubNub specific Javascript code are already in the repository.
+For this workshop, the HTML, CSS and non-PubNub specific JavaScript code are already in the repository.
 Clone the code at [https://github.com/mdfw/pubnubducks](https://github.com/mdfw/pubnubducks) *and* checkout the [`workshop-easy-filter`](https://github.com/mdfw/PubNubDucks/tree/workshop-easy-filter) branch.

 ```bash
 git clone git@github.com:mdfw/PubNubDucks.git